Tuition and Stipend Payments

 To review your tuition or stipend award you will need to login to your UTSA ASAP account.

 Will I be eligible for in-state tuition if I am awarded a stipend?

 Only if the award is designated as a Competitive Scholarship.
 Students are eligible for in-state tuition rates if the scholarship awarded has been approved as competitive by the office of the UTSA Vice-Provost for Strategic Enrollment.
-Financial Aid & Scholarships will inform Financial Services to waive the non-resident tuition for recipients receiving a competitive scholarship in the academic year.
+Your department will notify you if the tuition or stipend award you are receiving is competitive.
+Financial Aid & Scholarships will inform Fiscal Services to waive the non-resident tuition for recipients receiving a competitive scholarship in the academic year.